-A 2020 Phishing By Industry Benchmarking Report from cyber awareness training organization KnowBe4 states that nearly 38% of users who don’t undergo phishing scam awareness training fail to identify phishing scams during tests.
+A 2022 Phishing By Industry Benchmarking Report from cyber awareness training organization KnowBe4 states that 32.4% of organizations could be exposed to social engineering and phishing scams by a third of their employees at any time.

 SMB (small-to-medium business) and distributed enterprise network cybersecurity solutions provider Untangle says that 84% of their channel partners said they had SMB clients that were targeted by phishing attacks during 2018.
 The firm says the biggest threats they anticipate seeing their clients face in 2020 are ransomware and phishing attacks.

-Politicians live by the adage “Never let a good crisis go to waste,” and it appears the bad guys have a similar slogan, as COVID-19 coronavirus phishing scams are on the rise.
+Politicians live by the adage “Never let a good crisis go to waste,” and it appears the bad guys have a similar slogan, as COVID-19 phishing scams continue to be on the rise.

 How Can I Avoid a Phishing Scam?